cromdenne/Personal-Blog/_drafts/The-City-by-the-Bay.md

   </div><!-- /.caption -->
 </div><!-- /.caption-img -->

-We boarded the ferry at 5:00PM and after a short trip to the island our tour began.
+We boarded the ferry at 5:00PM and after a brief scenic trip to the island our tour began.

 Since Taylor was so excited about this part of the trip we had purchased tickets for an additional "Behind the Scenes" tour of the island, and one of